-EDITOR’S NOTE: My very first character way back in Third Edition was an 11th-level elven wizard with Intelligence 20, giving him 24 spell slots of 1st through 6th level (6/5/5/4/3/1), compared to the 16 (4/3/3/3/2/1) that he would have in Fifth Edition.
+EDITOR’S NOTE: My very first character way back in Third Edition was an 11th-level elven wizard with Intelligence 20, or 26 with the headband of intellect (+6) he made, giving him 30 spell slots of 1st through 6th level (6/6/6/6/4/2), compared to the 16 (4/3/3/3/2/1) that an average wizard of his level would have in Fifth Edition.
 Calculating and managing that many spells—deciding how many of them to make offensive versus utility, and guessing at how many of each I’d need that day—was a hassle and a half.
 When Unearthed Arcana (2004) introduced the spell points variant to give everyone spontaneous spellcasting, my group leapt on it and never looked back.
 Pages 153 to 157 became our new bible, and everyone we introduced this variant to quickly converted to the new paradigm.
 Spell points work so much better that if Fifth Edition had done the smart thing and made them the default system and spell slots the variant, I am absolutely certain that the total number of slot players would be even lower than the current number of points players.

 Fifth Edition strikes a remarkable balance by bringing down the total number of spell slots and almost entirely eschewing magic items while simultaneously allowing greater flexibility in the use of a spellcaster’s casting resources.
 It is a lightweight, versatile system.
 This careful balance would be utterly disrupted if Vancian concepts were reintroduced, especially if nothing was given back to the casters to help them do their jobs.